ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     information through an identity API.
 The definition of such an identity API is out of scope for this specification.
     RECOMMENDED.

+Assertion objects contain the following fields:

+`format` (string):
+: The assertion format.
+    Possible formats include `id_token` for an {{OIDC}} ID Token and `saml2` for a SAML 2 assertion.
+    Additional assertion formats are defined by the [Assertion Formats Registry](#IANA-assertion-formats).
+    REQUIRED.

+`value` (string):
+: The assertion value as the JSON string serialization of the assertion.
+    REQUIRED.

+The following non-normative example contains an opaque identifier and an OpenID Connect ID Token:

 ~~~ json
 "subject": {